Prosp3r0/JailSu/README.md

 # About

-This Tweek will install a Command Line Tool - jailsu, which will allow you execute your program using root privilege.
+This Tweek will install a Command Line Tool - jailsu, which will allow you execute your program with root privilege.

 # Usage